 Example of a better research question/goal:

-- I want to test my navigation
+- I want to test my navigation.

-Example of good research questions/ goals:
+- Examples of good research questions/ goals:

 - I want to check if users will be able to find the information they’re looking for in my prototype.